-Welcome to Desert Fog!
-A place for research, information, stories, and photographs about interesting and sometimes odd things and events occurring in the deserts of the American West.
+Welcome to Desert Fog.
+A place for articles and images about interesting, unusual, and odd things found in the deserts of the American West.

 March 17, 2012 – Ryan Camp, Death Valley, California Through research, articles and photographs, historical and current events are presented about the area in and around the private mining town of Ryan Camp in Death Valley.
 This includes other historic properties such as Death Valley Junction and three nonprofit conservancies, Death Valley Conservancy, Death Valley Natural History Association and Amargosa Opera House Inc. that either own, manage or watch over historic properties or land and activities in this area of the desert.
 This project also explores the effect that Rio Tinto, an Australian-British multinational and one of the world’s largest metals and mining corporations has upon nonprofit conservancies and a national park.

 Nov.
 8, 2022 – The unusual interest in tracking and recovering radiosondes.

 March 26, 2022 – Barriers, surveillance systems, rescue beacons, and water drops in the Yuha Desert supporting the United States Border Patrol El Centro Sector.

 March 8, 2022 – Located in the remote Colorado Desert is the North American micro nation of the United Territories of the Sovereign Nation of The People’s Republic of Slowjamastan.

 Sept.
 9, 2021 – Soviet radar and military equipment simulates an enemy landscape in the nation’s only drive-thru electronic warfare park at the Fallon Range Training Complex.

 May 31, 2020 – The Russians were here, and they brought their own building.
 See the Russian Inspection Station used for the Intermediate-Range Nuclear Forces (INF) Treaty.